-We are pleased to welcome a series of eminent scholars and researchers as Visiting and Professorial Fellows each year.
+We are pleased to support a series of eminent scholars and researchers as Professorial Fellows, Visiting Research Fellows, and Visiting Scholars each year.

-These are our current and past fellows.
+Below are our current and past visiting researchers, including past Leverhulme Trust Visiting Professors.
 To find out more about them, see their profiles below.

 Current Fellows (2018-2019)